kashqui/FoundationSite/README.md

 ## Description

-This is my web site using Foundation CSS frameworks.
+This is my web site using Foundation, CSS frameworks.

 ## Usage